sanchezzuluaga/IFC-based-tool-to-support-circular-construction-decision-makers/README.md

 5. The programm runs and can be used

 ## Model BIM
-To connect the database with the IFC file shared parameters to
+To connect the database with the IFC file shared parameters need to be crated ( In Revit: https://www.youtube.com/watch?v=MGZo8Ue2sq0).
+THe paramters need to be named as KBOBX, where X is the number of the materials.
+Id there is a multy-layer element the X needs to increase depending on the number of layers of the element.